4 Human Subjects Data

 4.3.2 Institutions and departments

-1. IRB: An Institutional Review Board (IRB) is a formal organization designated to review and monitor human participant research and ensure that the welfare, rights, and privacy of research participants are maintained throughout the project (Oregon State University 2012).
+1. IRB: An Institutional Review Board (IRB) is a formal organization designated to review and monitor human subjects research and ensure that the welfare, rights, and privacy of participants are maintained throughout the project (Oregon State University 2012).
 In particular the IRB is concerned with three ethical principles established in the Belmont Report (The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research 1979); respect for persons (i.e., protecting the autonomy of participants), beneficence (i.e., minimizing harm and maximizing good), and justice (i.e., fair distribution of burdens and benefits)(Duru and Sautmann 2023; Gaddy and Scott 2020).
 When conducting human subjects research, it is important to review your local IRB’s policies and procedures to determine if your study requires IRB approval.

 2. IT department: Institutional information technology (IT) departments often vet data collection, transfer, and storage tools and are the authority on what tools are approved for research use.
 They may also be your source for determining classification levels for data security.